Pfuster12/LiveChart/README.md

 A good Android citizen will only draw the necessary data points, avoid calling `drawDataset()` repeatedly and not animate the `LiveChartView` excessively.

+### Using LiveChartView only

+Even though the main entry point to this library is the `LiveChart` layout class which contains extra touch functionality, the base `View` class `LiveChartView` that actually performs the drawing is kept public in case there is performance requirements and you don't need want the touch overlay views overhead (You can also disable it, see above).

+It also allows to override it and add custom functionality to this base class, as LiveChart is kept final.

+The View has the exact same public API and xml attributes as the `LiveChart` class so they are almost interchangeable.